Monarchy of Barbados: The Barbadian Crown and its aspects

-Since Barbadian independence in 1966, the Barbadian Crown had both a shared and a separate character, as the Barbadian sovereign was equally shared with other monarchies in the Commonwealth of Nations, while the sovereign's role as monarch of Barbados—represented by a viceroy, the Governor-General of Barbados—was distinct to his or her position as monarch of any other realm, including the United Kingdom.
+Since Barbadian independence, the country's Crown had both a shared and a separate character, as the sovereign was equally shared with the other Commonwealth realms, while the sovereign's role as monarch of Barbados—represented by a viceroy, the governor-general of Barbados—was distinct to his or her position as monarch of any other realm, including the United Kingdom.
 Only Barbadian ministers of the Crown could advise the sovereign on matters of the Barbadian state.
-The monarchy thus ceased to be an exclusively British institution and in Barbados became a Barbadian, or "domesticated" establishment.
+The monarchy thus ceased to be an exclusively British institution and, in Barbados, became a Barbadian, or "domesticated" establishment.

-This division was illustrated in a number of ways: The sovereign, for example, held a unique Barbadian title and, when she was acting in public specifically as a representative of Barbados, she used, where possible, Barbadian symbols, including the country's national flag, unique royal symbols, and the like.
-Per the Barbadian National Anthem law, upon arrival or departure of the Sovereign or a member of the Barbadian Royal Family, only the Barbadian national anthem (In Plenty and In Time of Need) was played.
+This division was illustrated in a number of ways: The sovereign, for example, held a unique Barbadian title and, when she was acting in public specifically as a representative of Barbados, she used, where possible, Barbadian symbols, including the country's national flag, and unique royal symbols.
+Per the Barbadian National Anthem law, upon arrival or departure of the sovereign or a member of the royal family, only the Barbadian national anthem (In Plenty and In Time of Need) was played.

-A claim made by supporters of the monarchy was that it "keeps the line of stability open"; the sovereign's usual location outside the country meant legitimate executive power would be unaffected by any hostile invasion of Barbados or other event that rendered the entire sitting government incapacitated or unable to function.
-Such a situation did not arise; however, it may have helped if the Operation Red Dog-invasion plot, which targeted the Commonwealth of Dominica and likely Barbados, was not halted.
+A claim made by supporters of the monarchy was that it "keeps the line of stability open"; the sovereign's residence outside the country meant legitimate executive power would be unaffected by any hostile invasion of Barbados or other event that might render the entire sitting government incapacitated or otherwise unable to function.
+Such a situation did not arise; however, it may have helped had the Operation Red Dog invasion plot—which targeted the Commonwealth of Dominica and, likely, Barbados,—not been halted.